*** It’s a lovely, crisp fall day for an e-wheel tour. See you there! ***

 I’ll hand out swag items to everyone that attends and RSVPs for the tour (a different item on each tour)!
 A raffle item will be raffled off to those that make it to the end of our ride.
 New riders, come join us for the first time!
 Riders from previous Meetups (Adolphus, Adrian, Aian Neil, Aiden, Alphonso, Anibal, Arturo, Ben, Benicio, Bob, Brandon, Brooke, Chad, Chris, Connor, Dave, Declan, Denis, Don, Ecca, Edwin, Eli, Erwin, Gary, Gav, Geoff, Greg, Francis, Haitao, Heather, James, Jan, Janovah, Jason, Jeff, Jennifer, Jeremy, Jessica, Joe, John, Johnny, Jonathan, Kevin, Kris, Lam, Laura, Lauren, LeRoy, Loren, Lori, Lutalo, Mark, Megan, Melissa, Michael, Mikel, Nathalie, Nick, Olga, Phil, Rakesh, Rahul, Raul, Raymond, Richard, Riley, Rob, Robert, Rodney, Saphal, Sasha, Sergey, Shelly, Steven, Tim, and Zoltan), come join us again!

 Don’t own an e-wheel?
 You can rent one (e-scooter, e-bike) using your Uber or Lyft app (other apps include Skip, Lime, Bird, and Spin).
-Lime offers a Day Pass option for $16.99 plus tax.
+Lime offers a Day Pass option for $16.99 plus tax (as of the date of this event announcement).
 Since the tours are free, the cost is significantly less than a comparable Segway tour (that uses older technology).
 Join us for some or all of the tour!
 See the “eWheel Rental” section of the event posting for full details.

 We’ll tour Downtown, U Street Corridor, Columbia Heights, Adams Morgan, Shaw, Logan Circle & West End neighborhoods and stop numerous times along the way for photo-ops and to enjoy the sites, memorials, neighborhoods, landmarks, and to also let some of the slower riders catch up (if some of us decide to go at a quicker speed).
 Note that this route contains 90% bike lanes.
 I’ll read aloud the description of each site, memorial, neighborhood, and landmark along the way so that we all know what we’re looking at, and so that we can also learn more about the awesome treasures that exist in our own backyard!
 Ideally, we’ll all ride together and at the same speed, but that may or may not be possible with other pedestrians, bicyclists, cars, etc. sharing the same paths, but let’s do our best please.
 In total, it’s a ~7.7 mile trip that’s sure to be enjoyable!